 Picture your Gran Canaria holiday and we’re sure you’re imagining relaxing with a cocktail.
-And if you relocate here like us, you’ll discover that enjoying the art of mixology is a popular afterwork appreciation too.
+And if you relocate here, you’ll discover that enjoying the art of mixology is a popular afterwork appreciation too.
 Which leads us to recommend our favourite Gran Canaria cocktail bars.

 Histories are notoriously contentious.
 And it’s no different when it comes to the cocktail.
 However, our latest guide brings some much-needed clarity to the mixology scene on the island as we share the best Gran Canaria cocktail bars known to us.